R32/lex/README.md

     2. if you got a invalid *state* on valid *prevState*, if can be *exit(prevState)* then *reduce(prevState)* else throw an error.

-  Since there is no *action table*, so some conflicts that can be resolved in normal *LALR/LR1* but here will be thrown directly. (*In fact, the main part of this Parser is built by `LexEngine`.*)
+  Since there is no *action table*, so some conflicts that can be resolved in normal *LALR/LR1* but here an error will be thrown directly.

   - Operator Precedence: